Contents

 sfxload GU11-ROM.SF2

-There will be a couple of warnings that can be ignored. - Un-mute channels as normal using alsamixer, xamixer, amixer etc. Make sure that the synth output is un-muted and turned up.
+There will be a couple of warnings that can be ignored.
+None Un-mute channels as normal using alsamixer, xamixer, amixer etc. Make sure that the synth output is un-muted and turned up.

 Now you should be able to run the test playmidi1 program.